Language: 🇺🇸

 Calculate damages comprehensively for demand letters and legal action:

-1. Actual funds held - The principal amount frozen
+1. Actual funds held - the principal amount frozen

 2. Lost business during the freeze: